 If this is a new REIT, it will not have any record of DPU in the corporate action.

 In the new REIT’s prospectus, it will have put out what is the forecast DPU.
 This is the DPU that the management is aiming for.

 You can use this forecast DPU and the current price per unit to compute the dividend yield.

 You can also find out for a particular calendar year, how much DPU the REIT paid out.

 This is done by adding up all the DPU in 2014 for example.
 You can draw a trend of the DPU growth since its IPO days.

-On my Dividend Stock Tracker, I have list out my estimate of the future DPU of REITs, based on the historical DPU.
-You can have a glimpse how the dividend yield of the REITs change as the price changes together with some other data.
+On my Dividend Stock Tracker, I have listed out my estimate of the future DPU of REITs, based on the historical DPU.
+You can have a glimpse of how the dividend yield of the REITs changes as the price changes together with some other data.